Dr Sarah McCrimmon, DClinPsy, BSc (Hons), DipNeuro, BPS QiCN, CPsychol

 - Cognitive therapy

-Further information on fees, terms and conditions are available on request.
+Further details on fees, terms and conditions are available on request.
 For self-referrals, payment for the first session is required at least 72 hours prior to the appointment via bank transfer.
 Non-attendance without notification will be charged for at the full session rate.
 A cancellation fee of 50% of the session will be applied if less than 48 hours notice is provided.

 I am based in Sussex, and can travel to see clients within the region.
 Alternatively, I have access to comfortable therapy rooms in Shoreham Osteopathy Centre, a couple of minutes walk from the train station.
 Free parking is available.